-- (a) A planet, consisting of a name, number of moons, and distance from the sun in kilometres. - (b) A book, with a title, author and year of publication. - (c) A set of instructions for finding buried treasure and the value of the treasure.
+(a) A planet, consisting of a name, number of moons, and distance from the sun in kilometres.

+(b) A set of instructions for finding buried treasure and the value of the treasure.
 Each instruction consists of a direction (north, south, east or west) and a distance in metres to travel.